soifou/docker-lamp/README.md

 - https://docs.docker.com/docker-hub/github/

 ## Cleanup
-To cleanup container/images with ease I recommand to install `docker-cleanup` tool: https://github.com/meltwater/docker-cleanup
+To cleanup containers/images/networks with ease I recommand to install [docker-cleanup](https://github.com/meltwater/docker-cleanup)
 ```sh
 $ brew install docker-cleanup
 ```
-Simply do a `docker-cleanup` and it will do most of the job.
+Simply do `docker-clean` regularly and it will do most of the job.

 ## Aliases and CLI